Madayin: Eight Decades of Aboriginal Bark Painting from Yirrkala, Australia

 about the exhibition

-Madayin is the first major survey of Aboriginal bark paintings ever staged outside of Australia.
+Madayin will be the first major survey of Aboriginal bark paintings ever staged outside of Australia.
 It presents eight decades of one of Australia’s most unique contributions to global contemporary art.
 It will travel around the United States beginning in 2021.

 For millennia, Yolngu people around Yirrkala in northern Australia have painted their sacred clan designs on their bodies and ceremonial objects.
 These designs—called miny’tji—are not merely decorative: they are the sacred patterns of the ancestral land itself.
 Yolngu describe them as madayin: a term that encompasses both the sacred and the beautiful.
 With the arrival of Europeans in the twentieth century, Yolngu people turned to the existing medium of painting on eucalyptus bark with ochres to express the power and beauty of their culture.
 The result was an outpouring of creativity that continues to this day as artists find new and innovative ways to transform their ancient clan designs into compelling contemporary statements.